Py-ualg/geeksessions-streamlit/README.md

     * repo: Py-ualg/geeksessions-streamlit
     * branch: main
     * Main file-path: app.py
-    * app URL: UP-TO-YOU (btw. `meetyballs`, `meetballs` is not allowed because it contains "profanities").
-We should complain.
-Luckily one `meatball`.
+    * app URL: UP-TO-YOU.
 5. You should have the app functional and running

 ## Two ways to continue
 ### Expand the dashboard capabilities individually
 1. For each input, in addition to classification, show also the probabilities of classes
+    * KMeans are not good for that, perhaps try [XBoost classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html#sklearn.ensemble.GradientBoostingClassifier).
 2. `Model` tab: How to visualize the 4D data:
     * pairplot (seaborn library)
     * 3D + color hue?
+    * Confusion matrix (for train and test data), [docs](https://scikit-learn.org/stable/auto_examples/model_selection/plot_confusion_matrix.html#confusion-matrix).
-3. `Prediction` tab: Visualize input values against training data using the plotClusters function
+3. `Prediction` tab: Visualize input values against testing data using the plotClusters function

 ### Group work: Given that not all must be interested in streamlit
 1. Let's make interactive dashboard which is useful for GeekSessions community